Passion of Jesus: New Testament prophecy

 After the third prophecy, the Gospel of Mark states that the brothers James and John ask Jesus to be his left and right hand men, but Jesus asks if they can drink from the "cup" he must drink from.
 They say that they can do this.
 Jesus confirms this, but says that the places at his right and left hand are reserved for others.
-Many Christian see this as being a reference to the two criminals at Jesus' crucifixion, thus relating to the Passion.
-The "cup" is sometimes interpreted as the symbol of his death, in the light of Jesus' prayer at Gethsemane "Let this cup be taken from me!"
+Many Christian see this as being a reference to the two criminals at Jesus's crucifixion, thus relating to the Passion.
+The "cup" is sometimes interpreted as the symbol of his death, in the light of Jesus's prayer at Gethsemane "Let this cup be taken from me!"

 Liturgical use

-Holy Week

 Most Christian denominations will read one or more narratives of the Passion during Holy Week, especially on Good Friday.
 In the Roman Rite of the Catholic Church, a large cross depicting the crucified Christ is brought out into the church and each of the faithful come forward to venerate the cross.
 Rather than having the Gospel read solely by the priest, whole congregations participate in the reading of the Passion Gospel during the Palm Sunday Mass and the Good Friday service.
 These readings have the Priest read the part of Christ, a narrator read the narrative, other reader(s) reading the other speaking parts, and either the choir or the congregation reading the parts of crowds (i.e.: when the crowd shouts "Crucify Him!
 Crucify Him!").

 In the Byzantine Rite of the Eastern Orthodox and Greek-Catholic Churches, the Matins service for Good Friday is called Matins of the Twelve Passion Gospels, and is notable for the interspersal of twelve readings from the Gospel Book detailing chronologically the events of the Passion – from the Last Supper to the burial in the tomb – during the course of the service.
 The first of these twelve readings is the longest Gospel reading of the entire liturgical year.
 In addition, every Wednesday and Friday throughout the year is dedicated in part to the commemoration of the Passion.

-During Holy Week/Passion Week Congregations of the Moravian Church (Herrnhuter Bruedergemeine) read the entire story of Jesus' final week from a Harmony of the Gospels prepared for that purpose since 1777.
+During Holy Week/Passion Week Congregations of the Moravian Church (Herrnhuter Bruedergemeine) read the entire story of Jesus's final week from a Harmony of the Gospels prepared for that purpose since 1777.
 Daily meetings are held, some times two or three times a day, to follow the events of the day.
 During the course of the reading, the Congregation sings hymn verses to respond to the events of the text.

 Most liturgical churches hold some form of commemoration of the Crucifixion on the afternoon of Good Friday.
 Sometimes, this will take the form of a vigil from noon to 3:00 pm, the approximate time that Jesus hung on the cross.
 Sometimes there will be a reenactment of the Descent from the Cross; for instance, at Vespers in the Byzantine (Eastern Orthodox and Greek-Catholic) tradition.